In this article:

 Applying over the counter

-Find your nearest Government service office and visit it in order to apply over the counter.
+Find your nearest Government service office and visit it in order to apply in person.